Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 # Fxlabs.ai Backend - Real-time Market Data Streaming Service

-> DEPRECATION NOTICE (WebSocket v1): `/ws/market` and `/ws/ticks` are deprecated and will be removed on 2025-10-10.
-Please migrate to `/market-v2`.
+WebSocket v2: Use `/market-v2` for live ticks and indicator updates (broadcast-all baseline).
+Legacy endpoints have been removed.

 Re-architecture: See `REARCHITECTING.md` for the polling-only MT5 design.
-Today, the server streams tick and OHLC data over `/ws/market` (tick-driven, coalesced).
-Indicator streaming and periodic daily % change summaries are planned and tracked in the Implementation Checklist.
+Today, the server streams tick and indicator updates over `/market-v2` (tick-driven, coalesced; OHLC is not streamed to clients in v2).
 No EA or external bridge required.

 A high-performance, real-time financial market data streaming service built with Python, FastAPI, and MetaTrader 5 integration.
 Provides live forex data, OHLC candlestick streaming, AI-powered news analysis, and comprehensive alert systems for trading applications.